immunant/c2rust/docs/cross-check-tutorial.md

   * `-Xclang -plugin-arg-crosschecks -Xclang <...>` for every additional option to pass to the plugin
   * `-ffunction-sections` may be required to correctly deduplicate some linkonce functions inserted by the plugin

-Note that every option passed to clang requires a `-Xclang` prefix before every actual option, so that the compiler driver passes it to its backend correctly.
+Note that every option passed to clang requires a `-Xclang` prefix before the actual option, so that the compiler driver passes it to the clang backend correctly.
 We provide a `cc_wrapper.sh` script in the plugin source code directory that inserts these automatically, as well as several project-specific scripts in directories under `examples/`.